-An e-paper display, also called electronic paper display, is a type of power-efficient electronic display that resembles paper.
-Unlike LCDs or OLED and AMOLED displays, electronic paper screens reflect light rather than emitting light, just like regular paper.
+An e-paper display, or electronic paper display, is a type of power-efficient electronic screen that resembles paper.
+Unlike LCDs or OLED and AMOLED displays, electronic paper screens reflect light rather than emitting it, just like regular paper.

 The e-ink screen is formed of millions of microscopic ink capsules filled with a suspended clear fluid (liquid polymer) and placed between two thin-film sheets with electrodes on both sides.
 Typically, these capsules contain negatively charged black pigments and positively charged white pigments that render grayscale images.
 Although some e-ink displays contain colored pigments, these aren't common.

 The electric charge applied to the electrodes makes particles move inside the capsule, forming black or white pixels.
 If there's no electric charge, the image stays the same – this is why keeping an e-paper display on with the same image requires very little energy.